-Stock market investments have evolved over time under different circumstances and now modern technology is changing how people invest and plan for their future.
+Stock market investments have evolved over time under different circumstances, and now modern technology is changing how people invest and plan for their future.

 With smartphones and dedicated apps, you can now save or invest whatever amount you can spare whenever you want.
-Investment/saving apps, undoubtedly, are becoming popular among new investors especially millennials who are finding it a much easier way to get involved in the stock market.
-A growing amount of seasoned investors are also getting attracted to these apps due to their lucrative savings platforms.
+Investment/saving apps are undoubtedly becoming popular among new investors, especially millennials who are finding it a much easier way to get involved in the stock market.
+A growing number of seasoned investors are also getting attracted to these apps due to their lucrative strategies.

-You can now just pick-up your smartphone install an app and invest in the way you like without having to pay high commissions or other fees.
+You can now just pick up your smartphone, install an app, and invest the way you like without having to pay high commissions or other fees.
 New technology, however, creates new risks.

 Apart from market-risks, there is always a prospect of losing money due to a security breach.
-Below, we have compiled a list of best investment apps that you should try if you looking to invest in stocks, ETFs and even cryptocurrencies.
+Below, we have compiled a list of the best investment apps that you should try if you are looking to invest in stocks, ETFs, and cryptocurrencies.

-After signing up, you will be asked a set of investment related questions regarding your financial goals (retirement plans, payments on a home, etc).
+After signing up, you will be asked a set of investment-related questions regarding your financial goals (retirement plans, payments on a home, etc.).
 You can include additional targets (financial) at any time.

-Based on this, Betterment will give you a gist of what your ideal savings should be to reach that goal and provide you with a well-diversified portfolio hand-crafted only for you.
+Based on this, Betterment will give you a gist of what your ideal investment should be to reach that goal and provide you with a well-diversified portfolio hand-crafted only for you.
 The allocated assets within a portfolio are generally of low risk.

 The app allows users to get advice directly from financial experts.
 It, however, doesn’t provide any charting, technical analysis, streaming real-time quotes, etc.

 Here, you can either create your own portfolio or choose from one of the many available custom portfolios to invest in.
-There is an ‘auto-stash’ feature which you can use to automate the investment cycles so that your portfolio continues to grow gradually over time.
+There is an ‘auto-stash’ feature that you can use to automate the investment cycles so that your portfolio continues to grow gradually over time.